Resources

 Long-Term Care (LTC) Rider in Life Insurance

-Life insurance riders, also called add-ons, can be opted to make your current basic insurance plan way more comprehensive and robust.
-These are optional services that can be added by paying extra premium.
-They help in expanding the overall coverage of a policy and help the policyholder personalise the base plan according to their needs.
-Long-term Care rider is one such add-on.
-Read ahead for details.
+Life insurance riders, also known as add-ons, are available to enhance the comprehensiveness and robustness of your current basic insurance plan.
+These are optional features that can be added by paying extra premiums.
+They help expand the overall coverage of a policy and allow the policyholder to personalise the base plan according to their needs.
+One such add-on is the Long-term Care rider.

 Long-Term Care